Andrew Bogut: Political views

 In November and December 2016, on Twitter, Bogut made a series of tweets in which he implied he believed elements of the Pizzagate hoax were real.
-At the time, the hoax had rapidly evolved into an elaborate conspiracy theory that involved ostensible child sex trafficking, Hillary Clinton, political strategist John Podesta and other Democrats and it was supposedly centered in the (actually nonexistent) basement of a Washington, D.C., pizza parlor.
+At the time, the hoax had rapidly evolved into an elaborate conspiracy theory that ostensibly involved child sex trafficking, Hillary Clinton, political strategist John Podesta and other Democrats, and it was supposedly centred in the (actually nonexistent) basement of a Washington, D.C., pizza parlor.

-In 2021, via his Instagram account, Bogut posted conspiracy theories about coronavirus lockdowns.
+In 2021, via his Instagram account, Bogut posted multiple times about coronavirus lockdowns.
 The lockdown, Victoria's sixth, prompted Bogut to vent his frustration due to Foodbank Victoria being closed because of concerns it was a coronavirus hotspot.
 He also believed that the lockdowns were already disproportionately affecting the working class.
 Bogut also claimed in his post that he had been approached to promote public health measures for money but declined, further stating without significant evidence that many other unnamed Australian celebrities were supposedly being compensated for urging that the public adhere to pandemic control measures despite many celebrities not being subject to the same rules as the working class.
-Bogut then urged other celebrities to speak out for residents proclaiming "The silence was deafening".
+Bogut then urged other celebrities to speak out for residents, proclaiming "The silence was deafening".

-Bogut is also involved with conspiracy theories against vaccines and COVID-19 safety protocols, often posting said content on his social media platforms.
 In January 2022, Bogut claimed on his social media that the Victorian government was attempting to 'silence him' after receiving a letter from the Victorian Electoral Commission over social media posts he had posted supporting the passing of a bill aimed at diminishing the pandemic powers of the government.
 The electoral commission denied the claims, stating that the basis of the letter was over Bogut's failure to have his posts authorised.

+On 15 December 2024, Bogut posted a photo on one of his social media accounts which shows him hugging controversial singer Marko Perković whose songs glorify Croatian nationalism and chauvinism, and promote the World War II-era fascist Ustaše dictatorship.